Development#

 If you find additional pre-commit hooks that might be worth to include, simply add them to .pre-commit-config.yaml and submit a pull request.

 In the repository, all code is inside the primap2/ directory, with the unit tests all in the primap2/tests/ directory.
-Documentation is mainly in the docs/ directory, but some documentation which should be easily accessible directly from the GitHub starting page is also at the top level (namely, AUTHORS.rst, CHANGELOG.rst, CONTRIBUTING.rst, the LICENSE, a TODO.rst list and the README.rst itself).
+Documentation is mainly in the docs/ directory, but some documentation which should be easily accessible directly from the GitHub starting page is also at the top level (namely, AUTHORS.md, CHANGELOG.md, CONTRIBUTING.md, the LICENSE and the README.md itself).
 Licenses of software included from other projects are in the licenses/ directory.
 Additional configuration files for the Python packaging and assorted tools are directly at the top level.

 In the main primap2/ directory, the publicly accessible API is defined in the __init__.py and accessors.py files.
 The main API is provided as an xarray extension.
 Using the xarray extension model, we provide “accessor” classes for DataArray and Dataset and register them with xarray under the pr namespace.
 For the user, the primap2 functionalities operating on a DataArray or Dataset are then directly accessible at ds.pr.name after importing primap2.
 These accessor classes are found in accessors.py.
 In order to separate concerns and keep the code tidy, different functionality is internally split into different python files using classes.
 Therefore, the actual implementation of functions is not done in accessors.py, but in python files with a leading underscore, and the functionality is included into accessors.py using inheritance.